Roger McNamee: Music and technology

+Antitrust enforcement policy

+McNamee has expressed his support for tougher antitrust enforcement policies in the US and internationally, particularly as it relates to leading technology firms, supporting the antitrust enforcement actions by the DOJ and the FTC led by Lina Khan under President Biden’s administration which has taken a tougher stance on blocking anticompetitive mergers.

 Relationship with Wikipedia

 According to The New York Times, McNamee has been instrumental in arranging at least two $500,000 donations to the Wikimedia Foundation.
-Roger McNamee is a member of the Wikipedia Foundation's advisory board, and acts "as a special advisor to the executive director on business and strategy issues."
+Roger McNamee is a member of the Wikipedia Foundation's advisory board.

 Influence

 Bill Gates wrote in his book The Road Ahead: "Roger was a great sounding board for many of the ideas I wrote about".
 Mark Zuckerberg (who met McNamee in summer 2006 at a time when Facebook reportedly had buyout offers of around $750 million) said McNamee was "emphatic" that Facebook not be sold; Zuckerberg stated he "clearly cared about building something long-term and about the impact of the things we build as opposed to just making money in the short term," advice that Portfolio.com called "prescient": in October 2007, Facebook sold just 1.6 percent of the company to Microsoft for $240 million.
 McNamee himself confirmed that.

 In the autumn of 2017 McNamee met with US legislators who were preparing to investigate Russian meddling in the 2016 US elections.
 McNamee had prepared for them a curriculum, stating that the real problem was the divisions social media platforms were creating among Americans, of which Adam Schiff, member of the House Intelligence Committee said, "Roger was really ahead of the curve.
 Time has borne out his warnings."